KuanlinBilly/Implied-Volatility-Predictor/README.md

 ## How this App can help you?
 ### Quant Trading
-The Implied Volatility Predictor Web App can be a valuable tool for traders who want to better understand the potential movement of options prices.
-By providing accurate predictions of implied volatility, the app can help users make more informed decisions when trading options, leading to better risk management and potentially more profitable trades.
+The Implied Volatility Predictor Web App is a valuable tool for traders looking to better understand the potential movement of options prices.
+Accurate predictions of implied volatility help users make informed decisions, leading to improved risk management and potentially more profitable trades.

 ### Customizable Model
-The app's customizable neural network model is a key feature that allows users to tailor the model to their specific requirements.
-Users can select and adjust various hyperparameters to optimize the model's performance, giving them more control over the prediction process.
+The app's neural network model can be tailored to user requirements by selecting and adjusting various hyperparameters, optimizing model performance and giving users more control over the prediction process.

 ### Secure Access
-The app includes a login page to ensure only authorized users have access.
-This feature protects the user's data and prevents unauthorized access to the model and its predictions.
+The login page ensures only authorized users can access the app, protecting user data and preventing unauthorized access to the model and its predictions.

 ### Collaboration and Feedback
-The integration of MongoDB for storing user comments enables seamless collaboration and feedback among users.
-This feature allows users to share insights, observations, and suggestions related to the app and the model's performance, fostering a sense of community and encouraging continuous improvement.
+The integration of MongoDB for storing user comments enables seamless collaboration and feedback among users, fostering a sense of community and encouraging continuous improvement.

 ## How to Use the App
 <div align=center>